deficient/calendar/README.md

 Small calendar popup for awesome window manager.

-This is a more modern derivative of the `calendar2.lua` module.
+This is a polished up and improved module based on the `calendar2.lua` module by Bernd Zeimetz and Marc Dequènes.

 ### Installation